Space Academy: Journey to Titan | Algebra Studio™

 Grade 6 · Ratio, Rate & Percent · 10 Sessions · 15–20 Hours

-Journey to Titan is a 10-session, 15–20 hour hands-on Math Lab where students return to Space Academy for a new mission.
-They build a motorized racer (the E.E.V.), conduct time trials, collect real distance and time data, and use ratio, unit rate, and percent to navigate a rescue on Saturn's largest moon.
+Journey to Titan is a 10-session, 15–20 hour hands-on Math Lab where students build a motorized racer — the E.E.V. — using Circuit Cubes™ kits, ramp materials, tape measures, and stopwatches.
+Teams conduct time trials, collect real distance and time data, and record results on mission planning sheets and data forms.

 Who It's For